goland10/multi-cloud-k8s/aws/README.md

 ## Design Decisions

 **Why EICE instead of SSM Session Manager for the bastion tunnel?**

 EICE supports standard SSH port-forwarding (`-L`), which is required to redirect `kubectl` traffic from `localhost:6443` to the private EKS endpoint.
 SSM doesn't expose a raw TCP socket in the same way, making it unsuitable for this pattern.

 **Why VPC-CNI Prefix Delegation?**

+Without Prefix Delegation small instance types like `t3.small` support only a limited number of secondary IPs per ENI.
+Each pod consumes one of those IPs, which exhausts ip pool quickly.

-Default VPC-CNI assigns one IP per pod, which exhausts the limited secondary IP slots on small instance types like `t3.small`.
-Prefix Delegation assigns a `/28` prefix per node, increasing pod capacity to 110 and reducing the IP assignment latency on pod startup.
+Prefix Delegation assigns a `/28` prefix (16 addresses) per ENI instead, increasing pod capacity to 110 and reducing IP assignment latency on pod startup.

 **Why a 60-second `time_sleep` before CoreDNS and metrics-server?**

 Prefix Delegation takes time to propagate after the VPC-CNI addon is active.
 Without the delay, CoreDNS and metrics-server pods can be scheduled before warm IP addresses are available, causing startup failures.

 **Why separate `public/` and `private/` Terraform directories?**

 The private endpoint configuration requires additional resources (EICE, bastion, VPC endpoints) that are meaningless and wasteful in a public setup.
 Splitting into two overlays keeps each configuration minimal, independently testable, and free of conditional `count`/`for_each` hacks.